avmoore000/DeepSample/README.md

 Week of March 28 2020
 - Added a plotting function to the utilities
+- Edited SampleGenerator to enable plotting as it goes

 TO DO
 - Add a working version of cepstrum algorithm to DeepSample